lllchak/agrow/README.md

 if needed.

 ### Setting up new virtual environment
-Despite you can use pre-installed virtual environments, it is also available to create new environment and install dependencies to it using `./Makefile`.
+It is available to create new environment and install dependencies to it using `./Makefile`.
 To create new virtual environment run
 ```bash
 make cenv ename=<NEW_ENV_NAME>
 ```